 The relationship between menopause and migraines is not a straightforward one.
 Some studies suggest that the 'aura' that comes with migraines can lessen after a natural menopause.
 But surgical menopause seems to make migraines worse.

 Women often report changes to their shape and weight as they approach menopause.
 Whilst changes in hormones may cause fat to deposit around the middle, hormones do not themselves cause weight gain.
 Hormonal changes just impact where the weight goes on the body.

-Anxiety is a normal emotion - but becomes a problem when you are excessively worried about things and can not go about your normal life as a result.
+Anxiety is a normal emotion but can become a problem when you are excessively worried about things and can not go about your normal life as a result.
 Many women will experience anxiety at different points throughout their life.

 Depression is one of the most common illnesses in the world.
-It is persistent and prolonged periods of feeling low that makes life difficult to deal with.
-More than a single bad mood.
-A wide range of symptoms are associated with depression - from crying to not being able to leave the house.
+Depression is defined by persistent and prolonged periods of feeling low that make life difficult to deal with.
+Depression is more than a single bad mood.
+A wide range of symptoms is associated with depression - from crying to not being able to leave the house.

-Many different things can contribute to depression - and women do report it during perimenopause and menopause.
+Many different things can contribute to depression and many women do report it during perimenopause and menopause.
 There's often a lot going on in life at this time - aging parents, busy jobs and kids growing up.
-Each of these impact mental health.
+Each of these can impact mental health.

 Lots of women will have experienced some form of PMS (premenstrual syndrome) in the lead up to their period.
-PMS often manifests as mood swings - and being a bit more irritable (or grouchy) than normal.
-PMS mood swings cause by hormones - so you can guess that wild menopausal hormone swings might also bring changes to mood with them!
+PMS often manifests as mood swings and being a bit more irritable (or grouchy) than normal.
+PMS mood swings are caused by hormones so you can guess that wild menopausal hormone swings might also bring mood changes!

 Some women struggle with 'brain fog' as they approach and pass through menopause.
 This term describes problems with memory, concentration, attention and learning new things.